pacalet/sab4z/README.md

     Sab4z> ls /tmp
     foo

----

-**Note**: this transfer method is not very reliable.
+This transfer method is not very reliable.
 Avoid using it on large files: the probability that a transfer fails increases with its length.

----

 ## <a name="FurtherUserApp"></a>Create, compile and run a user software application

-Do not start this part before the [toolchain](#BuildRootFs) is built: it is needed.
+Do not start this part before the [toolchain](#BuildToolChain) is built: it is needed.

-The `C` sub-directory contains a very simple example C code `hello_world.c` that prints a welcome message, computes and prints the sum of the 100 first integers, waits 2 seconds, prints a good bye message and exits.
+The `/opt/downloads/sab4z/C` sub-directory contains a very simple example `C` code `hello_world.c` that prints a welcome message, computes and prints the sum of the 100 first integers, waits 2 seconds, prints a good bye message and exits.
 Cross-compile it on your host PC:

-    Host> cd $ROOT/C
+    Host> cd /opt/downloads/sab4z/C
     Host> ${CROSS_COMPILE}gcc -o hello_world hello_world.c

 Equivalently, use the provided `Makefile`:

-    Host> cd $ROOT/C
+    Host> cd /opt/downloads/sab4z/C
     Host> make hello_world

 Transfer the `hello_world` binary on the Zybo (using the [network interface](#FurtherNetwork) or [another method](#FurtherFileTransfer) and execute it.

-    Host> cd $ROOT/C
+    Host> cd /opt/downloads/sab4z/C
     Host> scp hello_world root@sab4z:
     Host> ssh root@sab4z
     Sab4z> ls